-4. Make Up Work for an Absence
+5. Make Up Work for an Absence

 Assignments and tests missed due to excused absences will be completed for credit.
 Make-up work is to be completed in a length of time equal to the number of days absent, plus one.
 Assignments made prior to the student's absence are due as scheduled.
-It is our policies to have students make up work after returning from a vacation.
+Parents are encouraged to email their student's teachers for information regarding assignments due to an absence.
+It is our policy to have students' make-up work after returning from a vacation.

-5. Reporting an Absence
+6. Reporting an Absence

-Call 493-7400 ext.
-2000 to report a child ill or absent for the day.
+Call 493-7400 x3000 report a child ill or absent for the day.
 If you call before office hours, leave a recorded message.
 Information needed: name of child, grade, and teacher name.
 If the school has not been notified of the absence by 9:00 a.m. then the school office will make reasonable efforts to contact the family.

-6. Sign Out/In
+7. Sign Out/In

 Any time a student has a note to leave the building for any reason, the student must show the note to the teacher and check in with the office before leaving.
-To ensure the safety of your student we ask that the parent or guardian enter Door # 12 and sign their student out in the primary office.
+To ensure the safety of your student we ask that the parent or guardian enter Door #1 and sign their student out in the intermediate office.
 Students arriving late or returning from an appointment should sign-in in the office.

-7. Tardy
+8. Tardy